Metronidazole Gel for Rosacea UK: How It Works, Rozex, Triggers & Results

 Moisturise

-Apply a fragrance-free, non-comedogenic moisturiser with a simple ingredient list.
+Apply a fragrance-free, non-comedogenic moisturiser.
 Centella asiatica, ceramides, and niacinamide are particularly well-tolerated in rosacea-prone skin.

 4